Note: Files are in Adobe (PDF) format.

 Update on our boosters production facilities

 As previously announced, Yinguang Technology's second automated boosters production line has successfully passed the relevant authority's inspection and was approved for trial production during April 2017.
 However, for safety measures and precautions, the management is gradually scaling up the production capabilities of this second automated boosters production line.
 As our automated boosters production line is developed based on our own in-house technology with no other comparable, we are constantly monitoring and calibrating the technology to improve safety and production efficiency, hence it is difficult for the Group to estimate the duration required to fully scale-up the second production line given the sensitive product-nature of commercial explosives.

 As mentioned in our FY2019 results announcement, the Group's third automated boosters production line is expected to be completed during the third quarter of our financial year, i.e. by 1 October 2019.

 Since 2017, the PRC government has begun to rationalise the commercial explosives industry by encouraging companies within this specialized and niche market segment to merge and consolidate their business operations.
 Aligned with this government policy and to meet the various requirements of the MTP Exit Criteria under Rule 1314(2) of the SGX-ST's Listing Manual, the Group is proactively exploring merger and acquisition opportunities in the PRC.

-On 18 June 2018, the Company announced the proposed acquisition of Shandong Laizhou Ping'an Commercial Explosives Co., Ltd. (“Laizhou Ping'an").
-For more information on the proposed acquisition of Laizhou Ping'an, please refer to the announcement on 18 June 2018.
+On 18 June 2018, the Company announced the proposed acquisition of Shandong Laizhou Ping'an Commercial Explosives Co., Ltd. (“Laizhou Ping'an”).
+On 31 January 2019, the Company released an announcement to update the status of the acquisition.
+For more information on the proposed acquisition of Laizhou Ping'an, please refer to the announcement on 18 June 2018 and 31 January 2019.